lumbric/python_git_programming_course/README.rst

 -------------------------------

-If you want to run the Jupyter notebooks, you can either clone the repository and a local Jupyter server or click the `mybinder link <https://mybinder.org/v2/gh/lumbric/python_git_programming_course/master>`_ above.
+If you want to run the Jupyter notebooks, you can either clone the repository and a local Jupyter server or click the `mybinder link <https://mybinder.org/v2/gh/lumbric/python_git_programming_course/master>`_ above or Google colab links below.

 The most interesting files in this repository: